tsgates/arch-wiki-markdown/wiki/MiniDLNA.md

 Service

-The minidlna service can be managed by the minidlna daemon.
+The minidlna service can be managed by minidlna.service using systemd.

+Troubleshooting service autostart

+Sometimes the minidlna daemon fails to start while booting.
+NetworkManager#Enable_NetworkManager_Wait_Online solves this issue.
+See FS#35325

 > Local